-can i buy provigil in canada Please forgive me for posting another scone recipe.
+where can i buy Misoprostol without a prescription Please forgive me for posting another scone recipe.
 If you can believe it – this is my EIGHTH scone recipe!
 I simply couldn’t help it.
 I do live in the land of apples after all.
 And, it turns out these are just different enough from the other scone recipes on this website so perhaps I don’t really need to apologize.
 PLUS – see previous notes about COVID baking.
 It’s a thing.

 I also decided to make these because the yield is 12 nice scones, not a huge or overwhelming proposition.
 The coarse sugar/cinnamon lid makes them crunch when you bite into the scone.
 I am going to wrap a few of these to give to my daughter in law who just gave birth to twin baby boys, and a few to my daughter whose three kids absolutely inhale everything I bake.

 I did weigh most of the ingredients so I could feel like a professional, but I am including cup measurements as well.
 I would suggest that you get on the “baking by weight” bandwagon as soon as you can.
 It’s way easier and more consistent.

 Put this in your pile of “I want to try these soon” recipes.
 They will not disappoint.

 Cinnamon Apple Scones

 Makes 12 small scones